mtnvencenzo/cezzis-com-cocktails-web/.github/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the same license as the project (see [LICENSE](../LICENSE)).

-## 🙏 Recognition

-All contributors will be recognized in our [Contributors](#) section.
-Thank you for helping make Cezzis Cocktails Web better!

 ---

 **Happy Contributing! 🍸**